le-water/html-project/_setup.md

 Here is the setup for the html-tool

-1. create a folder on the Program Files section titled "_httmmep1198"
+1. If on Windows, create a folder in the Program Files section titled "_httmmep1198"

+If on Mac, create a folder in the Desktop section titled "_httmmep1198

 2. Drag the html-project folder into the _httmmep1198 folder